 Sound Quality

 The sound quality can vary depending on which version of these headphones you go for.
-If you are using these for casual listening and get the 32 ohm version, you can expect very nice sound but it won’t be as powerful or as clear as the 80 or 250 ohm version.
-If you are using these in the studio, you will want to get at least the 80 ohm version, and if you’re gear supports it why not go for the 250 ohm version?
+If you are using these for casual listening and get the 32 ohm version, you can expect very nice sound but it won’t be as powerful as the 80 or 250 ohm version.
+I would recommend the 32 ohm for electronic drumming as well unless you have a separate headphone amp or know for sure that you’re module can push 80 ohm or higher headphones.
+If you are using these in the studio, you will want to get at least the 80 ohm version, and if your gear supports it why not go for the 250 ohm version?
 They all cost pretty much the same.

 Closed Ear Design